 - Outlet manifold with the cylinder head.

-Due to the gasket, there are no chances of leakage or any loss.
+Due to the gasket, there are no chances of leakage or loss.

-A spark plug is the main part of the Self Ignition Engine.
-And spark plug must operate under the most severe conditions.
-When the air-fuel mixture comes from the inlet valve, then it compresses inside the combustion chamber.
+A spark plug is the primary part of the Self Ignition Engine.
+When the air-fuel mixture comes from the inlet valve, it compresses inside the combustion chamber.

 Once the piston going to reach TDC, the spark plug ignites the mixture to produce energy.
 Without a spark plug, the SI engine does not work.